DelroyGayle/interview_exercise/README.md

 - E2e tests are in test folder
 - Jest is used for creating these tests.

-To run the unit tests you wil need to have the databases running - run `docker compose up -d`
+To run the unit tests you will need to have the databases running - run `docker compose up -d`

 ```bash
 # unit tests